Winter mountain driving presents unique problems and situations that require greater attention to driving skills and planning for a safe winter trip

 - Be aware, during the winter the road surface can become extremely hazardous , it can be covered in “black” ice or packed snow.
 Shady spots can hide ice and are very slippery.

-- Check the weather and road conditions before you leave.
+- Check the weather and road conditions before you leave: National Weather Service information.
 Road conditions will vary with altitude.
-National Weather Service information is available on the MGIO website at: http://mgpc3.as.arizona.edu/ During normal working hours, check with the MGIO Base Camp for road conditions and snow plow activity (928‐428‐2739 ).
+During normal working hours, check with the MGIO Base Camp for road conditions and snow plow activity (928‐428‐2739 ).
 Traveling between the Base Camp and the Observatory on weekends, holidays or after hours, attempt to contact ADOT (S50‐0) on MGIO radio Channel #6 to clear access through ADOT plow operations.

 - If you are driving to Mt.
 Lemmon or Kitt Peak, chains are required with two‐wheeled vehicles.
 Make sure the chains are sized correctly for your vehicles tire size.